 Are you searching for your style?
 What about the interior style Industrial?
 Often mentioned as a masculine style, but in lofts and apartments this style fits very well.
 In this blog we only speak about the industrial style, but you can mix it very well with other styles like retro or bohemian.

 Brick walls, concrete floors, steel, and furniture with visible screws, authentic details like beams, and dark colors.
 The start for an industrial interior.

 You can find Inspiration in the already mentioned old factory buildings, schools, churches. an industrial house usually has a lot of space, not only square meters but also lofty ceilings and original elements.
 (Pipes, screws, concrete, or brick walls).

 Mix round and rectangular.
 And use furniture with volume.
 In a large room, small sofas disappear.
 Modular furniture is ideal because then you can arrange the space differently every time.
 E.g., as a studio, a party space or as a film theater.

 Wood, walls with original plaster or brick (no wallpaper but the real thing), steel in essential elements like doors, stairs or lighting, concrete of cast floors, tiles, visible ornaments like beams and screws.
 Metals.

 The textiles must be strong, so Canvas is a great option, strong and sturdy.
 Also think of coarsely woven fabrics.
-Have a look in a military dump to find canvas from tents.
-And what about leather (vegan) leather.
+Look in a military dump to find canvas from tents.
+And what about leather (vegan) leather?
 Strong and lasts a lifetime.

 Windows are surrounded by dark colored frames and there are no curtains.
 So, there should be enough light to be able to use darker colors on the walls.
 Grey and brown are great colors in an industrial interior.
 In this scheme I used Mole’s breath from Farrow & Ball because it is a warm grey.
 To give it a fresh look use bright white as counterpart to the darker colors.